fluffycatware/gamecards/README.md

-# GameCards
+# GameCard

-[GameCards](gamecard.co) let you buy, lease and sell cards on the Ethereum blockchain.
+[GameCard](gamecard.co) let you buy, lease and sell cards on the Ethereum blockchain.

 A donation is cut from each purchase and is donated the the fluffyCat wallet address, which in turn is donated to Animal Welfare.